-PERSI is a conventional reasonably diversified institutional investor that assures the delivery of market returns through the patient use of simple, transparent, and focused investment vehicles.
+PERSI is a conventional reasonably diversified institutional investor that seeks to assure the delivery of market returns through the patient use of simple, transparent, and focused investment vehicles.
 PERSI believes more aggressive approaches carry greater long-term dangers than the problematic shorter term opportunities warrant.
-As a result, we are committed to a "conventional investment" approach for the foreseeable future (at least 5-7 years) and have completed the basic structure of the portfolio we prefer for the long term.
+As a result, we are committed to a "conventional investment" approach for the foreseeable future and have completed the basic structure of the portfolio we prefer for the long term.

-This direction is the continuation of a consistent approach over the past decades, and includes consideration of a number of factors - including some that are:
+This direction is the continuation of a consistent approach over the past decades, and involves consideration of a number of factors - including some that are:

-- return based (market returns are more than sufficient to meet PERSI's conservative liabilities, there is no evidence that over time more complicated or complex investment strategies add to return for the great majority of institutional investors, and such additional efforts historically have, on average and for PERSI in particular, actually subtracted from market returns), - resource based (small staff for the foreseeable future, potential Board turnover with different levels of investment knowledge, in-house budgets controlled by legislature), - control based (complex portfolios are opaque and difficult for constituents to understand and Board members to fully comprehend and control when board time consists of ten meetings a year with an hour or two per meeting devoted to investment issues), as well as - other factors (conventional investing uses adequately well understood concepts, is easier to explain to legislatures and other constituencies when markets decline, has a well-established literature and tradition, is relatively inexpensive, etc.).
+- return based (market returns are more than sufficient to meet PERSI's conservative liabilities, there is no evidence that over time more complicated or complex investment strategies add to return for the great majority of institutional investors, and such additional efforts historically have, on average and for PERSI in particular, actually subtracted from market returns), - resource based (small staff for the foreseeable future, potential Board turnover with different levels of investment knowledge, in-house budgets controlled by legislature and influenced by the governor), - control based (complex portfolios are opaque and difficult for constituents to understand and for Board members to fully comprehend and control when board time consists of ten meetings a year with an hour or two per meeting devoted to investment issues), as well as - other factors (conventional investing uses adequately well understood concepts, is easier to explain to legislatures and other constituencies when markets decline, has a well-established literature and tradition, is relatively inexpensive, etc.).

-This approach is in contrast to that taken by a number of other investment institutions, often termed "the endowment model", a number of "risk-centric" approaches that have sprung up since the Great Recession and market collapse of 2007-2009 (risk budgeting, risk parity, risk factors or sleeves), as well as a proliferating number of "factor" and other approaches.
+This approach is in contrast to that taken by a number of other investment institutions, including "the endowment model" first popularized in the late 1990s and early 2000s, "risk-centric" approaches that sprang up around the Great Recession and market collapse of 2007-2009 (risk budgeting, risk parity, risk factors or sleeves), as well as a proliferating number of "factor", "smart beta", "crisis risk offset" and other approaches that have recently come to the fore.
 Recognizing that there is no "one true way" to invest, PERSI has chosen the conventional investing framework as the one most appropriate for its particular situation.

 This paper is a staff document that describes the implementation of the Board's Investment Policy.
-The rest of this paper describes the underlying beliefs as understood by staff, a high level overview of what is meant by "conventional investing", and sets out in some detail the framework that is used by staff in looking at the PERSI portfolio.
+The rest of this paper describes the underlying beliefs as understood by staff, a high level overview of what is meant by "conventional investing", and sets out in some detail the framework that is used by staff in looking at and managing the PERSI portfolio.